How to LLC Yourself: Everything You Need to Know

 To form an LLC by yourself, you need to follow certain steps.
 The time and money you need to file an LLC yourself depends on the state where you are filing.3 min read

 How to LLC yourself?
 To form an LLC by yourself, you need to reserve a business name, appoint a registered agent, file the Articles of Organization, obtain an Employer Identification Number, and open a business bank account.
-The time and money you need to file an LLC yourself depends on the state where you are filing.
+The time and money you need to file an LLC yourself depend on the state where you are filing.

 The LLC Business Type